Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Scattering diagrams in mirror symmetry

 \begin{remark} Definition \ref{Def: broken line}, roughly put, says that a broken line $\beta$ starts its life coming from infinity as a line with asymptotic direction $m_1$ decorated with the monomial $z^{m_1}$.
-Each time $\beta$ crosses a codimension one cone of $\P$ or a wall $\fod$ it has two options: it can either go straight without bending, or can bend in the direction of the wall, until it finally reaches an endpoint point $\beta(0)$ in $B$ and stops (see Figure \ref{Fig:figcan} for an illustration of broken lines).
+Each time $\beta$ crosses a codimension one cone of $\P$ or a wall $\fod$, it can either go straight without bending, or can bend in the direction of the wall, until it finally reaches an endpoint point $\beta(0)$ in $B$ and stops (see Figure \ref{Fig:figcan} for an illustration of broken lines). \end{remark}